olets/git-activity/README.md

 > [!TIP]
 > **Recommended**

+> [!WARNING]
+> Does not check to see if you've already installed this.
+If you notice duplicative entries in your git-activity log, check your global `init.templatedir` hooks, and the `.git` hooks in any repos you've run `git init` in

 To configure Git to record all `git commit`s, `git commit --amend`s, `git rebase`s, `git push`es, and most `git checkout -b`/`git switch -c`, run

 ```shell